<- Back to main blog

 Regardless of the type of software they are writing for, good writers should focus on writing in plain language, avoiding technical jargon whenever they can.

-However, good writers also understand that technical language in software development can’t be avoided, so it’s best to:
+That said, strong writers also recognize that technical language in software development is unavoidable, so it’s best to:

 • briefly define technical terms and acronyms when they first appear in the text